rugbyprof/5443-Data-Mining/notes.md

 Simple Regression
 =================

+I will just need to see your repository page to make sure everything is present and instructions were followed.
+You will have to show me that your `run.py` file runs without error and generates the pyplot image.

 | :hash:       | Item                                                                                | Possible | Earned |
 |--------------|-------------------------------------------------------------------------------------|----------|--------|
 | :one:        | Path and naming requirements followed.                                              | 15       |        |